SuperOfficeDocs/superoffice-docs/docs/onsite/crm-server/dbsetup-exe.md

 # so.client:# online, web, win, pocket, or mobile
 ---

-# DBSetup.exe - Database maintenance
+# .exe - Database maintenance

-Earlier versions of DBSetup may differ a bit in the user interface, but the basic functionality is still the same.
+Earlier versions of  may differ a bit in the user interface, but the basic functionality is still the same.
 Please note the warning - there is no turning back once you have started the different operations.

 See also the [SoTables.ini info][1] - but with CDD note that the priming data provided by SuperOffice are no longer packaged as individual files; this function is only intended for adding new data specific to a customer or partner feature.

-Since SuperOffice 8.1 DBSetup can create a *Database.log* file.
+Since SuperOffice 8.1  can create a *Database.log* file.

 ![Database maintenance client ][img1]

-DbSetup/ServerSetup will create all tables, both SuperOffice and Service.
+/ServerSetup will create all tables, both SuperOffice and Service.
 Also, Service needs to tweak them a little, with its setup program.

-DbSetup will export & import all standard tables & fields for both products.
+ will export & import all standard tables & fields for both products.

-DbSetup does not see extra tables and extra fields.
+ does not see extra tables and extra fields.
 We will have a separate solution for that.
 Service has its own dictionary and way of specifying extension fields and tables.
 The C++ code is not very fond of dynamically-changing tables and we have chosen to "not go there" in this first release.

 The new "dynamic" archive provider in NetServer does see these fields & tables.
 NetServer is inherently designed to be more flexible, so it sees all the new fields and tables with no problems.
 However, the web service APIs are still fairly static, and transporting new data there presents a challenge.
 On the main entities, this is solved using the existing name/value extrafields dictionary.